 Tax-exempt bonds can be sold in the capital markets or directly to your bank or another financial institution.
 Our conduit housing finance policy and application can be found here.

 The Washington County CDA approves GROW fund loans on an ongoing basis.
-Our GROW fund policy and application form can be viewed here.

 Tax Increment Financing